 One of the most common questions that I get is how to insert audio in Google Slides, a feature that many have missed after leaving PowerPoint.

-Rolling out in April 2019 is the ability to insert audio into your Google Slides presentations and projects!
+Did you know you can insert audio into your Google Slides presentations and projects!?

-This gives us even more reasons to use the Swiss Army Knife of G Suite!
+This gives us even more reasons to use the Swiss Army Knife of Google!

 There are so many ways to use audio in Google Slides projects.

-I frequently refer to Google Slides and the Swiss Army Knife of G Suite because it is such a flexible tool and allows students to create much more than just presentations.
+I frequently refer to Google Slides and the Swiss Army Knife of Google because it is such a flexible tool and allows students to create much more than just presentations.

 In fact, this is something I teach in my online course, The Google Slides Master Class!